Jbarfield101/Blossom_Music-gen/README.md

 deterministic pattern generators.
 See [`docs/phrase_models.md`](docs/phrase_models.md) for details.

+## Style profiles

+Built-in arrangement styles adjust swing and mixing defaults.
+See [`docs/style_profiles.md`](docs/style_profiles.md) for the current token IDs and guidance on adding new styles.

 ## Cadence fill evaluation

 The repository includes a small helper to inspect note densities around